cloudfoundry/bosh/bosh_agent/README.md

 # Bosh agent

+This project contains the Agent running on BOSH managed servers which is used by BOSH to orchestrate the behavior of a BOSH managed server.

+The Agent performs the following tasks:

+* mount any persistent disks assigned to its VM
+* compile packages and upload result to blobstore
+* apply a "spec" to install packages and 1+ job templates
+* start & stop job processes via monit
+* setup ssh connection

 ## Configuration

 `bosh_agent` can be run in two configuration modes - infrastructure registry or CLI option overrides.